ikubicki/fibaro-netatmo-weather-provider/README.md

 ### Optional values

-`Device ID` - identifier of Netatmo Weather Station from which values should be taken.
+`DeviceID` - identifier of Netatmo Weather Station from which values should be taken.
 This value will be automatically populated on first successful connection to weather station.

-`Refresh Interval` - number of minutes defining how often data should be refreshed.
+`Interval` - number of minutes defining how often data should be refreshed.
 This value will be automatically populated on initialization of quick application.

+`AccessToken` - Allows to set own access token and bypass credentials authentication.

 ## Changing weather provider